kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 They preserve the value of the ecosystems beneath the framework.

-## More Public Stories Do Not Necessarily Mean More Useful Knowledge
+## More Public Stories Do Not Necessarily Mean More Useful Knowledge { #public-stories }

 A large archive of public production stories can be extremely valuable.